fbpx

 Despite this, they can easily learn to accept being handled when they get comfortable with their environment and understand that they are not in any danger.

-That being said, they would much rather stay in their own environment by themselves unless they willingly choose to come out.
+That being said, they would much rather stay in their environment by themselves unless they willingly choose to come out.

-When it comes to sharing enclosures, Pink-Toed Tarantulas typically do not get along with one another, especially if there is not enough room for each individual spider.
+When it comes to sharing enclosures, Pink-Toed Tarantulas typically do not get along with one another, especially if there is not enough room for each spider.

 Lifespan